 - a.
 Ship calls at EU ports: Analyses information provided to the SSN system and focuses on traffic to EU ports.
 This section provides general statistics comparing ship calls in 2019 and 2020 as well as detailed statistics per ship type, per Member State and even per port (the 20 ports with top EU freight in 2018 were analysed). - b.
 Ships flying the flags of EU Member States: This section is based on information available in SSN and the LRIT DC crosschecked with MARINFO data (EMSA database fed by information bought from commercial providers).
 It analyses the impact of the COVID-19 outbreak on the activities of the fleets flying the flags of EU Member States. - c.
 EU China and EU US Traffic: This section analyses data on traffic intensity between the EU and China and between the EU and the US (irrespective of the flag of the ship) and identifies trends in 2020 in comparison with 2019.
 It is prepared based on MARINFO information. - d.
 Impact on cruise ships and other passenger ships: This section deals with the evolution in the number of cruise ships moored/at anchor and sailing in and around EU ports in the months between April and December 2020 and analyses the differences in PoB on passenger ships (2019 vs 2020).
 The analysis is done based on information provided by Member States to SSN (port call information, T-AIS). - e.
-Impact on vessel movement patterns: This section visually presents the impact to the traffic patterns per ship type and EU region based on the methodology adopted by the SSN High Level Steering Group and the Traffic Density Maps (TDM) produced by EMSA.
-Since these maps are issued on a monthly basis this section is only updated in the first report of the month. - f.
+Impact on vessel movement patterns: This section visually presents the impact to the traffic patterns per ship type and EU region based on the methodology adopted by the SSN High Level Steering Group and the Traffic Density Maps (TDM) produced by EMSA. - f.
 Congestion at anchorages in EU waters: Based on AIS navigational status data, this section shows how the number of ships at anchor has increased during the COVID-19 crisis.